 At least one more clove of garlic than every recipe calls for.

-Tunafish for breakfast…why not?!
+Tuna fish for breakfast…why not?!

 (Yup, Mike is indeed a very lucky guy, lol.
 Luckily for both of us, he eats the same way though!)

-Here I used cottage cheese to get a similar creamy consistency without using cream (note that I like mine with some texture instead of completely smooth, but you can process yours until it reaches your desired consistency.
+Here I used cottage cheese to get a similar creamy consistency without using cream.
+I like mine with some texture instead of completely smooth, but you can process yours until it reaches your desired consistency.

 - As a condiment on sandwiches, burgers, or tacos.

-- As salad dressing.
+- Instead of salad dressing.

 - As filling for stuffed shells or lasagna.

-- As filling for an omelet.
+- Stuff it into an omelet.

 - Preheat oven to 375F.

-- Place the unpeeled garlic cloves in the center of a square of foil; drizzle on the oil and add a sprinkle of salt and pepper.
+- Place the unpeeled garlic cloves in the center of a square of foil.
+Drizzle on the oil and add a sprinkle of salt and pepper.
 Wrap up the garlic cloves in the foil, and then place the foil package onto a baking sheet or an oven-safe casserole dish.
 Roast until the garlic is completely soft and light caramel in color, about 35 to 40 minutes.
 Cool completely and then peel the garlic cloves.

-- Add the cottage cheese, ¼ teaspoon salt, ⅛ teaspoon pepper, and the roasted garlic to a food processor.
+- Add the cottage cheese, 1/4 teaspoon salt, 1/8 teaspoon pepper, and the roasted garlic to a food processor.
 Process until it reaches your desired consistency (I like it pureed, but with a little texture instead of completely smooth), scraping down the sides as necessary.
 Add the chives and pulse a couple times to combine.